Woman shares heartfelt story of a stranger’s kind words to her at the gym

 A woman shared an emotional story about a stranger’s kind words at the gym which brought her to tears.

-In her TikTok video, a gym-goer named Steph (@callmeindythanks) said that after working out for almost “over two years” she has been “struggling” lately with her progress, especially after an incident a few weeks previously in which two men made some cruel remarks about her weight.
+In her TikTok video, a gym-goer named Steph (@steph5468) said that after working out for almost “over two years” she has been “struggling” lately with her progress, especially after an incident a few weeks previously in which two men made some cruel remarks about her weight.
 She told viewers that one of them “coughed into his hand and said ogre,” which she admitted hurt her feelings.

 Ever since that interaction, Steph has been grappling with “deep-rooted insecurities” about her weight, which has been impacted by ongoing medical issues.
 To treat her ailments, she explained that she takes “steroids” which have caused “blood clots” among other problems.
 As she has tried to deal with her medical issues, Steph said that she was, in turn, “neglecting” herself.